Mangal-Kāvya: Poems

 Mangalkavya were used to describe the greatness of particular Hindu deities known as "nimnokoti" (roughly translating as lower) by historians, because they were absent or unimportant in classical Hindu literature such as the Vedas or Puranas.
 These deities were based on indigenous to Bengal (like Manasa) who had become assimilated in regional Hinduism.
 These deities are often depicted with unusually strong human qualities and they engage in direct interaction with humans.
 They are also portrayed to have flaws such as envy like other human beings.

 In the time period when they were produced, Mangalkavya was the representation of nearly all medieval Bengali literature.
 Mangalkavya was the main form of expression in the Later Middle Period of the language.

 Construction

 Mangalkavyas were composed of four parts: the Vandana, the Reasoning, the Devakhanda, and the Narakhanda.

 Characteristics

 Mangals are usually similar in form though variant in length.
-They are written for the most part in the simple payar meter, a couplet form with the rhyme scheme "aa bb," etc., which is considered an appropriate form for oral literature.
+They are written for the most part in the simple payar meter, a couplet form with the rhyme scheme AA BB which is considered an appropriate form for oral literature.